MICommunity/psi-jami/jami-xml/README.md

 MIWriterOptionFactory optionFactory = MIWriterOptionFactory.getInstance();

 // By default, the writer will be a PSI-MI XML 2.5.4 writer and it will write expanded PSI-MI XML
-// The default options can be overridden using the optionWriterfactory or by manually adding options listed in
+// The default options can be overridden using the MIWriterOptionFactory or by manually adding options listed in
 // PsiXmlWriterOptions
 Map<String, Object> xmlWritingOptions = optionFactory.getDefaultXmlOptions(new File("xmlFileName"));